SahilAujla/vercel-alchemy-dapp-boilerplates-w-hardhat/README.md

 ### Deploying to Vercel

-This boilerplate is set up to be deployed on Vercel and you can directly deploy this project by clicking the button below
+This boilerplate is set up to be deployed on Vercel and you can directly deploy this project by clicking the button below:

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Falchemyplatform%2Fvercel-alchemy-dapp-boilerplates-w-hardhat%2Ftree%2Fmain%2Ffrontend)